Bryce Wettstein

-Bryce Ava Wettstein (born January 10, 2004 in Encinitas, California) is a regular-footed American skateboarder.
+Bryce Ava Wettstein (born January 10, 2004) is a regular-footed American skateboarder.

 Skateboarding

 Wettstein has been skating and surfing since she was 5 years old.
-In the 2017 Vans Park Series, Wettstein placed 2nd after a run that scored: 83.43.
+In the 2017 Vans Park Series, Wettstein placed 2nd after a run that scored 83.43.
 She finished behind Brighton Zeuner's 84.69 and ahead of Nora Vasconcellos's 82.36.
 In 2018, Bryce placed 2nd at Dew Tour Women’s Pro Park, finishing behind Nicole Hause and ahead of Jordyn Barratt.
-Wettstein is among the 16 members of the inaugural U.S.A Skateboarding National Team announced in March, 2019.
+Wettstein is among the 16 members of the inaugural USA Skateboarding National Team announced in March 2019.
 Wettstein won the 2019 National Championship for Women's Park held at CATF.
 Wettstein qualified for the 2020 Tokyo Olympic Games and competed in the women’s park event.
 She placed sixth overall.